hpc-carpentry/hpc-carpentry.github.io/_posts/2019/05/2019-05-27-q2-work-at-the-carpentries.md

 title: "Q2 Project Work at The Carpentries"
 date: 2019-05-27
 time: "00:00:00"
-tags: ["Community", "Curriculum", "Memberships", "Infrastructure", "Instructor Training", "Workshops"]
+tags: ["Community", "Carpentries Lessons", "Memberships", "Infrastructure", "Instructor Development", "Workshops"]
 ---

 ![Some of The Carpentries team at an Improv session in 2019]({{ site.urlimg }}/blog/2019/05/carpentries-team-improv.JPG)